Dr Shannon Gilmore-Kuziow

-- ‘Miracles at the Margins: The Miraculous Image of Santa Maria delle Carceri in Prato’.
-In The Art of the Poor: The Aesthetic Material Culture of the Lower Classes in Europe 1300-1600, edited by Rembrandt Duits.
-London: Bloomsbury, 2020.
+- (2020) 'Miracles at the Margins: The Miraculous Image of Santa Maria delle Carceri in Prato’.
+In The Art of the Poor: The Aesthetic Material Culture of the Lower Classes in Europe 1300-1600, Rembrandt Duits (ed.), (Bloomsbury).

 Accolades and awards

 - 2018-2019 Grace Frank Dissertation Grant, the Medieval Academy of America, Cambridge, MA, USA